-We hear from a lot of you who share your circumstances — your hard times, your children’s needs, your need for a magical side gig.
+We hear from a lot of you who share your circumstances — your hard times, your children’s needs, your need for a magical money-making side gig.
 That’s why we love showcasing awesome work-from-home jobs and encouraging you to find the one that best suits your life.

 However, if you stumble upon a job that might seem too good to be true, pump the brakes for a second — it could be a scam.

-How Frequent are Work-From-Home Job Scams?
+How Frequent Are Work-From-Home Job Scams?

-So far, nearly 2,500 employment scams have been reported in the U.S. and Canada.
+Since its launch in late 2015, more than 5,000 employment scams have been reported in the U.S. and Canada.

-However, these aren’t exclusively work-from-home job scams, but those kind of jobs are especially susceptible, Hutt says.
+These aren’t exclusively work-from-home job scams, but those kind of jobs are especially susceptible, Hutt says.

 Plus, it’s easier for scammers to extract vital information when pretending to be employers.
 That’s because a legitimate employer needs your bank account’s routing number, your Social Security number — all of those private numbers.

-What Can Work-From-Home Job Scammers Do with Your Information?
+What Can Work-From-Home Job Scammers Do With Your Information?

-Because these scammers can naturally extract your most personal identifying information, the consequences can be terrifying.
+Because these scammers can more naturally extract your most personal identifying information, the consequences can be terrifying.
 (Totally not trying to scare you here, but…)

 Hutt says work-from-home job scams can fall into two major “buckets”: stealing your money and/or stealing your identity.

 Regarding stealing your money, perhaps your “employer” sends you a check for any expenses.
-(Think: Mystery shopping — go out and buy these things and I’ll pay you.)
+(Think mystery shopping: Go out and buy these things and I’ll pay you.)
 You go to deposit the check, and it’s a fake.

 Or maybe the “employer” wants to make a direct deposit.
 Don’t share that information.

-The second “bucket” includes identity theft.
+The second bucket includes identity theft.
 This might occur when you set up automatic, direct deposits for paychecks.

 This can also occur when you think you’re filling out routine employment paperwork, which asks for your name, address, Social Security number — everything.